 Brian Tolle has exhibited his work in galleries, museums, and public spaces around the world.
-His projects include Skid Rows for the Queens Museum (2005), Witch Catcher at City Hall, New York City (2003), The Irish Hunger Memorial in Battery Park City, New York (2002), Waylay for the Whitney Biennial and the Public Art Fund in Central Park (2002), Man’s Achievement on a Shrinking Globe in an Expanding Universe for Crossing the Line, Queens Museum of Art, New York (2001), and Eureka for Over the Edges in Ghent, Belgium (2000), as well as more recent projects such as Outflow in Calgary, Canada (2015), and Origin at the University of Houston in Texas (2015).
-Brian’s work emphasizes a formal and iconographic dialog with history and context to produce striking and subtle works that engage the public.
+His projects include Skid Rows for the Queens Museum, New York (2005), Witch Catcher at City Hall, New York (2003), The Irish Hunger Memorial in Battery Park City, New York (2002), Waylay for the Whitney Biennial and the Public Art Fund in Central Park, New York (2002), Man’s Achievement on a Shrinking Globe in an Expanding Universe for Crossing the Line, Queens Museum of Art, New York (2001), and Eureka for Over the Edges in Ghent, Belgium (2000), as well as more recent projects such as Outflow in Calgary, Canada (2015), and Origin at the University of Houston in Texas (2015).
+Brian’s work emphasizes a formal and iconographic dialogue with history and context to produce striking and subtle works that engage the public.
 Using a variety of media, his works draw themes from the scale and experience of their surroundings, provoking a re-reading by cross-wiring reality and fiction.
 Brian received his MFA from Yale University, BFA from Parsons School of Design, and his BA from SUNY at Albany.
 He is currently on the graduate faculty at Parsons School of Design, and is the recipient of the Art Commission of the City of New York Award for Excellence in Design in 2008; the Irish American Historical Society, Irish American Heritage Committee – Irishman of the Year in 2003, and the Louis Comfort Tiffany Foundation Award, also in 2003.
 He is represented by CRG Gallery in New York City.
 Brian has a studio in the Catskills, in the historic town of Roxbury, Delaware County.

 Simona David: Brian, before we talk specifically about your medium, please tell me how you became an artist.

 Brian Tolle: I was born in New York City, and my family moved out to Long Island when I was about five years old.
 I actually came from a political family.
 My grandmother was a very active Democrat, and was involved with a number of organizations.
 She had many grandchildren, none of whom were interested at all in politics.
 I was in a position in my life when I wasn’t really sure what I wanted to do at 18, and going to college.
 So I went to SUNY Albany, and eventually ended up working full-time as a legislative intern in my junior year.
 I worked for an Assemblyman from Queens.
-And it was very challenging, and a very interesting job, but very, very stressful as well, so I would go home in the evenings, and I would draw to decompress from a day that I had just spent working in the Legislature.
+And it was very challenging, and a very interesting job, but very-very stressful as well, so I would go home in the evenings, and I would draw to decompress from a day that I had just spent working in the Legislature.
 By the time I finished at SUNY, I was fairly disenchanted with politics, and didn’t want to go further.
 I moved to New York City, and continued to draw as a passion, and paint and eventually people started to pay attention to what I was doing.
 I decided to go back to school at Parsons, and pursue a fine arts degree.
 Immediately after that I was lucky enough to be accepted into all the graduate programs that I applied to, and decided to go to Yale University, where I did my MFA.
 And I was fortunate once again to be recognized by one of my professors who made some connections for me in New York, and placed me in what was back then a new gallery Basilico Fine Arts.
 Soon after I graduated I exhibited in New York, I guess in 1995.
 After that I had a two men show at Artists Space, a non-profit space that continues to exist today.
 So, it was late coming to it, but once I got there, I hit the ground running.

 SD: It’s interesting that you have a degree in Political Science, but decided to shift careers, and become an artist.
 Did you draw or paint as a child?